SAP-samples/abap-cheat-sheets/02_Structures.md

 "Note: An assignment using the VALUE operator without entries in the parentheses clears the structure. struc = VALUE #( ).

+"The same applies to data reference variables pointing to structures. struc_ref = NEW #( ).
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>